Marvy247/LoopGuard/README.md

 ## Solution

-Reactivate solves this pain point by automated monitoring, topping up and reactivation of reactive and callback contracts using reactive contracts of it's own.
-The solution is well suited for reactive contracts and the reactive ecosystem because it tracks the event emiited in the callback contract the user specifies and checks the balance of both reactive and callback contracts after every event and if the balance is below a specific threshold or has become inactive, the reactivate callback contract automatically funds the user specified contracts and if needed calls the "coverDebt()" function to reactivate them.
+ReactFeed solves this pain point by automated monitoring, topping up and reactivation of reactive and callback contracts using reactive contracts of it's own.
+The solution is well suited for reactive contracts and the reactive ecosystem because it tracks the event emiited in the callback contract the user specifies and checks the balance of both reactive and callback contracts after every event and if the balance is below a specific threshold or has become inactive, the ReactFeed callback contract automatically funds the user specified contracts and if needed calls the "coverDebt()" function to ReactFeed them.

 ---